ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

     namespaces: ['with-istio']
 ```

-After this RBAC config is applied, requests to the test-app services will start failing again.
+After this RBAC config is applied, requests to the test-app instance will start failing again.
 The test-app currently doesn't have a role attached to its service account that allows it to access the CouchDB database.
 Therefor all requests to the service will be rejected with an HTTP error code of 403.
 This is shown in the following drawing.